ameerhmzx/Lab-solutions/DCCN-CSC339/packet_tracer.md

   dns-server [dns_server_ip]  // [dns_server_ip] should provide dns services.
 ```

+# VOIP

 ## Implement Vlan on Switch for VOIP

 ```
   enable
   configure terminal
   interface range [starting_interface] - [ending_interface]  // interfaces on which IP phones are connected.
-  switch-port mode access
+  switchport mode access
-  switch-port voice vlan [n]                                 // [n] should be a number.
+  switchport voice vlan [n]                                 // [n] should be a number.
 ```

 ## Implement VOIP on Router

+> note: only use 2811 router

 ```
   enable